rantonels/coxeter/README.md

 Half-plane model | `--half_plane` or `-h`
 Square | `--squircle`
 Band | `--band`
+Hole | `--hole`
 Azimuthal equidistant | `--equidistant`

-The first four projections are conformal.
+All projections except the last are conformal.
 The map to the square is implemented through a Schwarz-Christoffel biholomorphism.

 The azimuthal equidistant projection is not conformal, but represents radial distances faithfully.